-Running the N-Channel in dropout will seriously affect transient response and PSRR (power supply ripple rejection).
+For performance reasons, we do not want to run the N-Channel in dropout.
+This will seriously affect transient response and PSRR (power supply ripple rejection).
 For this reason, we want to select a MOSFET that has lower than $42m\Omega$ for our example application.